piyush-dusad/sperec/README.md

 # Species Recognition
 Codes and Info for Species Recognition App

-### These are elementary courses that eveyone on the group should be familier with:
+### These are elementary courses that everyone in this group should be familier with:
  - No coding skill required:
     - How to use [git and github](https://www.udacity.com/course/how-to-use-git-and-github--ud775)
  - Python skills Required (For Kivy Group):